Golf Rangefinders Explained: What Are They and How Do They Work?

 Optical rangefinders have been used in golf for years, but they are not as accurate as devices that measure distances and gradients with laser beams.
 Rangefinders that use GPS offer a host of useful features and work better in the cold, rain and heavy fog.

 Looking to research the best golf rangefinder?
-Why not checkout all our rangefinder related articles.
+Why not checkout all our rangefinder related articles, in particular, it’s worth looking at the CIGMAN CT-1000 if you’re looking for a good rangefinder at a budget price.

 Bye for now!